LiamMarrinan/Latin102/Quiz-1.md

+**Needs revisions**

 Part I (Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.)

 1. filiam (feminine, accusitive, singular)
-2. in coniugium (in + acc translates to into) (neuter, nomanitive, accusitive, or vocatitive, all in the singular)
+2. in coniugium (in + acc translates to into) (neuter, nomanitive, accusitive, or vocatitive, all in the singular) ❌
 3. animo (masculine, dative or ablative,)
 4. virgine (feminine, ablatitive, singular)
-5. parentes (masculine, nomanitive, accusitive, or ablatitive, all plural)
+5. parentes (masculine, nomanitive, accusitive, or ablatitive, all plural) ❌
-6. ad uxorem (ad + acc translates to towards) -- (feminine, accusitive, singular)
+6. ad uxorem (ad + acc translates to towards) -- (feminine, accusitive, singular) ❌

 Part II
   (a) identify the tense, voice, mood, person, and number.
-  (b) if the form is singular, convert to plural; if the form is plural, convert to singular (c) translate the new form.
+  (b) if the form is singular, convert to plural; if the form is plural, convert to singular

 1. petivisset